ElegantLin/amodal/README.md

 3. ***RAM-Grounded-SAM***: Install RAM++ following the instructions from the [official recognize-anything repository](https://github.com/xinyu1205/recognize-anything), download the checkpoint `ram_plus_swin_large_14m`.
 Install Grounded-SAM following the instructions from the [official Grounded-Segment-Anything repository](https://github.com/IDEA-Research/Grounded-Segment-Anything), download the checkpoint `groundingdino_swint_ogc`.

 4. ***Stable Diffusion***: [Stable Diffusion v2 inpainting model](https://huggingface.co/stabilityai/stable-diffusion-2-inpainting).

+## Usage

+This repository contains the implementation of our pipeline.
+Please refer to `main.py` for the core implementation.
+We will update the documentation and remainings soon.

+Stay tuned for updates!

 ### License